Invention for Innovation Challenge Awards - Guidance for Stage 1 applications

 Research Duration (months)

 Ensure you include sufficient time to complete all aspects of the research including applications for regulatory approvals (where required) and the final report.
-We expect projects to be a maximum of 36 months in duration, but they could be considerably shorter, or if a strong case is made awards may be made up to 60 months.

 This field will automatically populate once you have entered the start date and research duration information.

 Enter the total amount of research costs requested (not including NHS Support & Treatment costs).